gleam-lang/website/book-src/tour/case-expressions.md

 _pattern matching_.

 Here we match on an `Int` and return a specific string for the values 0, 1, and 2.
-The final pattern `n` matches any other value that did not match any of the previous patterns.
+The final pattern matches any other value that did not match any of the previous patterns.

 ```gleam